adonisjs/v6-docs/content/docs/digging_deeper/locks.md

 The `database` store has a peer dependency on the `@adonisjs/lucid` package, and therefore, you must configure this package before using the database store.

-Following is the list of options the database store accepts :
+Following is the list of options the database store accepts:

 ```ts
 {